Vojislav Lukačević: Massacres of Muslims

-Case White
+Operation Weiss

-Lukačević and his Chetniks were drawn into closer collaboration with the Axis during the second phase of Case White, which took place in the Neretva and Rama river valleys in late February 1943 and was one of the largest anti-Partisan offensives of the war.
-Despite the fact that the Chetniks were an anti-Axis movement in their long-range goals and did engage in marginal resistance activities for limited periods, their involvement in Case White is one of the most significant examples of their tactical or selective collaboration with the Axis occupation forces.
+Lukačević and his Chetniks were drawn into closer collaboration with the Axis during the second phase of Operation Weiss, which took place in the Neretva and Rama river valleys in late February 1943 and was one of the largest anti-Partisan offensives of the war.
+Despite the fact that the Chetniks were an anti-Axis movement in their long-range goals and did engage in marginal resistance activities for limited periods, their involvement in Operation Weiss is one of the most significant examples of their tactical or selective collaboration with the Axis occupation forces.
 In this instance, the participating Chetniks received Italian logistic support and included those operating as legalised auxiliary forces under Italian control.
 During this offensive, between 12,000 and 15,000 Chetniks fought alongside Italian forces, and Lukačević and his Chetniks also fought alongside German and Croatian troops against the Partisans.

-In February 1943, during the second phase of Case White, Lukačević and his Chetniks jointly held the town of Konjic on the Neretva river alongside Italian troops.
+In February 1943, during the second phase of Operation Weiss, Lukačević and his Chetniks jointly held the town of Konjic on the Neretva river alongside Italian troops.
 After being reinforced by German and NDH troops and some additional Chetniks, the combined force held the town against concerted attacks by the Partisans over a seven-day period.
 The first attack was launched by two battalions of the 1st Proletarian Division on 19 February and was followed by repeated attacks by the 3rd Assault Division between 22 and 26 February.
 Unable to capture the town and its critical bridge across the Neretva, the Partisans eventually crossed the river downstream at Jablanica.
 Ostojić was aware of Lukačević's collaboration with the Germans and NDH troops at Konjic but, at his trial, Mihailović denied that he himself was aware of it, claiming that Ostojić controlled the communications links and kept the information from him.
 During the fighting at Konjic, the Germans also supplied Lukačević's troops with ammunition.
-Both Ostojić and Lukačević were highly critical of what they described as Mihailović's bold but reckless tactics during Case White, indicating that Mihailović was largely responsible for the Chetnik failure to hold the Partisans at the Neretva.
+Both Ostojić and Lukačević were highly critical of what they described as Mihailović's bold but reckless tactics during Operation Weiss, indicating that Mihailović was largely responsible for the Chetnik failure to hold the Partisans at the Neretva.

 In September 1943, immediately following the Italian capitulation, the Italian Venezia Division, which was garrisoned at Berane, surrendered to the British Special Operations Executive Colonel S.W.
 "Bill" Bailey and Major Lukačević, but Lukačević and his troops were unable to control the surrendered Italians.
 Partisan formations arrived in Berane shortly afterward and were able to convince the Italians to join them.